Level 1: Foundation

 • Yes!
 You will meet people interested in helping others.
 As you get to know your colleagues, you can reach out to those you connect with to get together for mutual empathy, companionship, and learning.
 We are a close-knit community which we hope will help meet your need for belonging.

-• No. The program is designed for people who want to help others.
+• No, the program is designed for people who want to help others.
 If you’re seeking healing and personal growth we recommend the NVC Academy where you will find a myriad of programs for personal and relational development.

 • The following is our sliding-fee scale.